Rosberg takes Monaco hat-trick after Mercedes gaffe

 MONACO (Reuters) - Germany’s Nico Rosberg celebrated a surprise hat-trick of Monaco Grand Prix victories on Sunday after Mercedes blew championship-leading team mate Lewis Hamilton’s chances with a needless pitstop.

-The result, with Hamilton finishing third after leading most of the way, slashed the double Formula One world champion’s overall lead to 10 points after six of the season’s 19 races.
+The result, with double Formula One world champion Hamilton finishing third just when victory seemed assured, slashed Hamilton’s overall lead to 10 points after six of the season’s 19 races.

-The Briton had started on pole position and did not put a wheel wrong until he pitted for fresh tyres when the safety car was deployed with 14 laps to go.
+The Briton had led comfortably from pole position until he pitted for fresh tires when the safety car was deployed with 14 laps to go.

-“I’ve lost the race haven’t I?” the disconsolate driver enquired over the team radio after rejoining in third place behind Rosberg and Ferrari’s Sebastian Vettel, neither of whom pitted.
+“I’ve lost the race haven’t I?” the disconsolate Briton enquired over the team radio after rejoining in third place behind Rosberg and Ferrari’s Sebastian Vettel, neither of whom pitted.
 “What’s happened guys?”

 Afterwards, with the enormity of what had happened still sinking in, the stunned Mercedes driver told reporters: “I can’t really explain the way I feel at the moment.
 I won’t even attempt to.”